Leibniz formula for π: Convergence

 Leibniz's formula converges extremely slowly: it exhibits sublinear convergence.
-Calculating π to 10 correct decimal places using direct summation of the series requires precisely five billion terms because 4/2k + 1 < 10^{−10} for k > 2 × 10^{10} − 1/2 (one needs to apply Calabrese error bound).
+Calculating π to 10 correct decimal places using direct summation of the series requires more than five billion terms because 4/2k + 1 < 10^{−10} for k > 2 × 10^{10} − 1/2 (one needs to apply the Calabrese error bound).
 To get 4 correct decimal places (error of 0.00005) one needs 5000 terms.
 Even better than Calabrese or Johnsonbaugh error bounds are available.